Blog > Simple, Yet Surprising Stress Management Tips and Techniques

 Finding an aerobic exercise you love and incorporating it into your routine could be a game changer for your stress management.

-It also actually mimics the effects of stress, which is probably why it’s so effective in helping you manage it.
-Aerobic exercise allows your body to follow through on its fight or flight instincts.
+Aerobic exercise releases endorphins in your body, serves as a moving meditation practice, and counteracts the effects of stress.
+It also mimics the effects of stress, allowing your body to follow through on its fight-or-flight instincts, which is probably why it’s so effective in helping you manage it.
 Instead of keeping all that excess energy within, you get to release it in a healthy and fun way.

-6. Do Anaerobic Exercise: Pilates, Yoga, Weight Lifting
+6. Do Anaerobic Exercise: Pilates, Yoga, Weightlifting

 7. Practice Corpse Pose

-Yoga is a great form of physical activity, but one of the most effective poses for stress management may surprise you.
-Corpse Pose also known as the Final Relaxation Pose (or savasana) can lower your blood pressure, decrease muscle tension, and provide an outlet for stress in your body.
-Most yoga classes end with this pose because it allows your mind and body to process and relax after a yoga sequence, so make sure you take the time to do a yoga sequence first, and don’t skip corpse pose at the end of your practice.
+Most yoga classes end with this pose because it allows your mind and body to process and relax after a yoga sequence, so make sure you take the time to do a yoga sequence first and don’t skip the corpse pose at the end of your practice.

 8. Try Tai Chi

-Based on a graceful and meditative series of movements from Chinese culture, Tai Chi has been shown to help people relax and focus on their breathing.
-When you’re involved in a Tai Chi class, you may find that you enjoy focusing on something as simple as moving your body into different positions, and you can reduce physical stress as a result of the movement.
+When you’re involved in a Tai Chi class, you may enjoy focusing on something as simple as moving your body into different positions, and you can reduce physical stress due to the movement.

 9. Play Team Sports

-Playing a sport releases endorphins in your body, which is a chemical in your brain that relieves pain and stress throughout your body.
-Sports will also help you release cortisol and adrenaline, other stress hormones in your body.
+If you’re a fan of watching a game or going to the stadium, why not try playing a sport yourself?
+Playing a sport releases endorphins in your body, which are chemicals in your brain that relieve pain and stress.
+Sports also help you release cortisol and adrenaline, other stress hormones in your body.

 10. Practice Progressive Muscular Relaxation